 Recently discovered in 2005 by a French archaeologist, Las Geel is suddenly one of the world’s greatest prehistoric art sites.
 And it’s open to the public.

 The cave paintings date from the Neolithic era, some 5000 years ago.
-And the art is in stunning condition, particularly since it’s in open air.
-The colors remain vivid.
+And the art is in stunning condition – particularly since it’s open air – and the colors remain vivid.

 Scrubby desert surrounds the massive granite hump sheltering the ancient cave art.